MaulikxLakhani/PortScout/README.md

 ## 📜 Description

 PortScout is a fast and efficient network port scanner for common ports.
-This script performs rapidly fast scanning of multiple IP addresses and domain names to perform scans of common ports.
+This script performs rapidly fast scanning of supplied IP addresses and domain names to check common ports.
 While conducting a targeted security audit, PortScout provides the critical information you need to keep your systems secure.

 ## 🌟 Features